ELITEv5/PrivX_Hurricane/README.md

 ## Deploying New Token Shields

-Use `PrivX_Shield_V3.sol` for all new ERC-20 token shields.
-PLS also uses this contract with the WPLS token address (`0xA1077a294dDE1B09bB078844df40758a5D0f9a27`).
+Use `PrivX_Shield_V3.sol` for all new ERC-20 token shields (HEX, PLSX, DAI, WETH, PrivX, Pay stables).
+Use `PrivX_PLS_Shield_V3.sol` for PLS — it wraps/unwraps WPLS internally so recipients receive native PLS.
 Set `_miningRewardAmount` to the V3 tier value:

 ```
 Hurricane fixed tiers (all tokens):